-- The Family Coverage Act.
-In 2014, former Senator Al Franken proposed the Family Coverage Act, which would have redefined affordability under the ACA so that it was no longer based on self-only coverage.
+In 2014, former Senator Al Franken proposed the Family Coverage Act.
+It would have redefined affordability under the ACA so that it was no longer based on self-only coverage.
 However, this bill died in committee, and no one has reintroduced it.

-- The Clinton Proposal.
-As a candidate for president, Hillary Clinton also said she intended to fix the family glitch, as reported in The Hill in June of 2015.
+As a candidate for president, Hillary Clinton said she intended to fix the family glitch, as reported by The Hill in June of 2015.
 However, she lost the election to Donald Trump, who was more interested in scrapping Obamacare completely than repairing it.

-- The Entire Family Scenario.
-A 2015 report by the Rand Corporation proposed two ways of correcting the family glitch, which the authors referred to as the “affordability firewall.”
-The first option, or the “entire family” scenario, would have redefined affordability as having the health care premiums for an entire family come to no more than 9.5% of its household income.
+A 2015 report by the Rand Corporation proposed two ways of correcting the family glitch.
+The first option was called the “entire family” scenario.
+It would redefine affordability as no more than 9.5% of household income for family coverage.
 The authors estimated this plan would reduce the number of uninsured Americans by roughly 1.5 million at a cost to the government of $8.9 billion.

 Working Around the Family Glitch

 As the two Rand proposals show, fixing the family glitch won’t be cheap.
 Even the less-expensive proposal would require close to $4 billion in additional funding.
-Given the cost, as well as the bitterly divided political climate in Washington, it’s unlikely the two parties will agree on a solution to this problem any time soon.
+Given the cost, as well as the bitterly divided political climate in Washington, it’s unlikely Congress will agree on a solution to this problem any time soon.

 For now, families caught by the family glitch have to scramble to insure themselves as best they can without subsidies.
 Here are your best options for finding coverage that’s at least somewhat affordable.